 Contains: ethinyl estradiol and norethindrone acetate

 FemHRT is a pill that offers you both an estrogen and progestin….but not the same ones as are in the commonly prescribed Prempro.
-Approved for controlling hot flashes and for osteoporosis prevention, and made available on late 1999, FemHRT offers women wanting to try continuous HRT a new option.
+Approved for controlling hot flashes and for osteoporosis prevention, and made available in 1999, FemHRT offers women wanting to try continuous HRT an additional option.

 The big difference between FemHRT and Prempro?
 The progestin in FemHRT is norethrindrone acetate — a synthetic form of progesterone that often causes fewer side effects than medroxyprogesterone acetate (MPA — most commonly sold under the brand name Provera).
 In addition, the estrogen in FemHRT isn’t the conjugated estrogen Premarin, but ethinyl estradiol — the synthetic form of estrogen most commonly seen in birth control pills.